anukaal/SQLI-LABS/README.md

 Lab 9 does not give us a signal or an error that we have tampered the query, which results in Mysql error.
 So now it makes us check whether SQL injection is possible.

+Here we introduce how to use the sleep command in Mysql.
+What we see from the screenshot is that we get a response 10 sec after running the query, so the Mysql sleeps for 10 seconds.